 Many people have trouble getting used to witch hazel’s odd smell, but it dissipates quickly after use.
 Lots of health-food store products containing witch hazel extracts mask the smell by adding essential oils of rose, lavender, or other aromatic herbs.

-How to Make a Witch Hazel Decoction or Tincture
+How to Make a Witch Hazel Tincture

 You can make these yourself if you have access to witch hazel trees in neighboring woods.
 (Use the native species, Hamamelis virginiana, rather than the ornamental varieties sold in plant nurseries.)
 Here’s how: